jumeneguete/repo-provas-back/README.md

 ```
 7. Congrats!
 App is runnig and you can test it using some API Client or together with the <a href="https://github.com/jumeneguete/mywallet-front-end" target="_blank">front-end application</a>.

 ➔  You can also run integration tests following the additional steps:

-1. Ceate an .env.tests file based on env.example setting a cloned database;
+1. Ceate an .env.tests file based on env.example and set a cloned database to run tests;
 2. Run server
 ```bash
 npm run test